Open Actively Recruiting

-- The presence of a respiratory condition other than COPD or asthma, or of a comorbid condition that in the judgment of the investigator may be the principal cause of respiratory symptoms (e.g., dyspnea or decreased exercise tolerance).
+- The presence of a respiratory condition other than COPD (including chronic bronchitis and emphysema) or asthma, such as interstitial lung disease or pulmonary fibrosis, or of a comorbid condition that in the judgment of the investigator may be the principal cause of respiratory symptoms (e.g., dyspnea or decreased exercise tolerance).

 - Any illness expected to cause mortality in the next three years.

 - Any implanted metallic devices or prosthesis above the waist that could degrade thoracic CT scan image quality.